 It is an act in which we can symbolically read the revenge of the woman’s power over the male sphere which imposes her dominion through rationality, and which here, by way of retaliation, is brought back to an overturned scheme of sordid bestiality; a punishment which, however, is also the recovery of a lost familiarity with nature.
 But if she wants, Circe can also raise the human being to a higher level of consciousness.

 Homer never defines her as a sorceress, always a goddess: however, in the Odyssey, she already appears partly stripped of the ancient attributes of a salutary divinity, of which only the destructive aspects seem to prevail.
-The knowledge of herbs and green magic cloaks her with a terrible and dangerous power: the filters that she mixes and composes with skilled art are not medicines but are fatal concoctions, sad poisons.
+Her knowledge of herbs and green magic cloaks her with a terrible and dangerous power: the filters she mixes and composes with skilled art are not medicines but fatal concoctions, sad poisons.

 Her action, in the Hellenic sentiment, is already the action of a witch.
 The goddess that Homer also called “polyphàrmakos – meaning someone who masters remedies, potions, drugs, and poisons”, an expert in remedies, soon became the poisoner, the enchantress.
 Ancient drugs have turned into poisonous filters, deadly drinks.
 In the practice of her liturgies, Circe practices the rites of the sung herbs: preparing the spell, she minces the malignant herbs and extracts the harmful juices, impregnating them with infernal formulas, and meanwhile she murmurs enchanted chants, mysterious tangles of words.